Officials to mark duplicate voter names, seek clarification ahead of Maharashtra civic polls | Politics

 They have called for ''rectification'' in the electoral rolls and removal of ''anomalies'' ahead of the rural and urban body elections, which are to be completed by January 31, 2026.

-The official added once a voter confirms their preferred polling station and provides identification and consent, the corresponding names at other locations will be marked.
+The official added that once a voter confirms their preferred polling station, provides identification and consent, the corresponding names at other locations will be marked.

 For example, if a voter's name appears at three different addresses, the individual will be contacted to select one polling station.
 Once confirmed, his name at the other two locations will be marked to prevent voting at multiple booths, the official explained.